OSGConnect/IntegrateGlobusInsgihtlyDBs/README.md

 *     (7) Pull the list of contacts from insightly that are specific to connect instances
 *     (8) Extract the first name, last name, and email fields from the insight.ly database
 *     (9) Push the csv file to Mailchimp
+*     (10) Attach the tag "removed-osg-users" for the rejected users in insight.ly

 In these steps, the data flows from globus to insight.ly and then to mailchimp.